Canon 5D vs Nikon D5600

 It is notable that the D5600 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 5D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 5D (unlike the D5600) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The D5600 is a recent model that features in the current product line-up of Nikon.
-In contrast, the 5D has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 5D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 5D was succeeded by the Canon 5D Mark II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the 5D and D5600 can be found, respectively, in the Canon 5D Manual (free pdf) or the online Nikon D5600 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 5D or the Nikon D5600 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.